thejaynesh/EveM/blueprint.md

     *   Add loading indicators where needed for a smoother user experience during data fetching.
     *   Ensure all error messages are user-friendly.
     *   Verify that the application is fully responsive and accessible on both mobile and web platforms.
-    *   Conduct thorough end-to-end testing of all user flows (Public, Attendee, and Manager).
+    *   Conduct thorough end-to--end testing of all user flows (Public, Attendee, and Manager).

 2.  **Future Enhancements (Post-MVP)**:
     *   Implement more robust security using Firebase Security Rules to protect data at the backend.